zensible/art_slideshow/README.md

 ## About

-This app displays a slideshow of high quality artworks from the Metropolitan Museum's [public domain collection](http://www.metmuseum.org/about-the-met/policies-and-documents/image-resources).
+This app displays a randomized slideshow of high quality artworks from the Metropolitan Museum's [public domain collection](http://www.metmuseum.org/about-the-met/policies-and-documents/image-resources).

+The included database has 201,000 artworks, separated by department and era.

 ## Installation